 Babywearing has become mainstream within Western cultures over the past decade.
 I cannot walk down the street without seeing at least one woman carrying her baby!
 And every time I see it, there is a happy baby somewhere in amongst all the fabric.
 We know that carrying babies tends to keep them happy (I mean, who wouldn’t want to be held and cuddled 24/7?!), yet the benefits of babywearing on breastfeeding often go unmentioned.
-Here are the top five ways that babywearing can actually help you breastfeed!
+Here are the top five ways that babywearing can help you breastfeed!

-I know, I know, this sounds so simple and annoyingly obvious to some!
-Think back to the early days of motherhood though . . . how many of us actually took the time to just hang out?
+I know this sounds so simple and annoyingly obvious to some!
+Think back to the early days of motherhood, though . . . how many of us actually took the time just to hang out?
 Taking the time to just “BE” with your baby can mean the difference between breastfeeding getting off to an awesome start . . . or not.
-By taking the time to hang out with your baby quietly, you are putting yourself in the position to be able to observe your baby’s early feeding cues so you can latch them on more easily BEFORE they are crying.
+By taking the time to hang out with your baby quietly, you are putting yourself in the position to observe your baby’s early feeding cues so you can latch them on more easily BEFORE they are crying.

 2. Babies who are held tend to be babies who are settled.

 Settled babies latch on easier and are much more likely to be calm when trying to get them onto the breast.
-If you try to latch your baby on while they are crying or starting to get upset, you will probably find it’s a lot more challenging.
-I know how cranky I get when I’m hungry . . . imagine that feeling combined with the inability to actually say, “I’m hungry!
-I have a wet diaper and I’m exhausted!”
+If you try to latch your baby on while they are crying or starting to get upset, you will probably find it a lot more challenging.
+I know how cranky I get when I’m hungry . . . imagine that feeling combined with the inability actually to say, “I’m hungry!
+I have a wet diaper, and I’m exhausted!”
 Babies who are held frequently and cuddled 24/7 tend to just be happier.
 This is a great state for your baby to be in when trying to latch well in the early days.

 Cook some food, pick up your toddler’s toys . . . all while being skin-to-skin.
 This helps calm and comfort your baby and helps get breastfeeding off to the best start.
-We all know about skin-to-skin with a newborn but it can also help calm an older baby or toddler who needs to be settled a bit before they will latch on.
-Skin-to-skin can also help when your baby is sick, teething or just plain exhausted.
+We all know about skin-to-skin with a newborn, but it can also help calm an older baby or toddler who needs to be settled a bit before they will latch on.
+Skin-to-skin can also help when your baby is sick, teething, or just plain exhausted.

 4. You can breastfeed your baby while they are in an upright position, encouraging the best latch possible.